xzhang03/NidaqGUI/README.md

     4. Buzzer for synchronizing high-sampling rate microphones
     5. Rotary encoder parameters (for tracking running)
     6. Scheduler (only optophotometry or scoptophotometry modes): Baseline -> Opto phase -> Post-opto phase
-    7. Scheduler only: External TTL pulses for scheduler (each pulse trigger an opto train)
+    7. Listen mode (passive scheduler): External TTL pulses for scheduler (each pulse trigger an opto train)
     8. Stim.-delayed TTL output: A Time-delayed TTL pulse output after each train (e.g., to trigger water delivery)
     9. Conditional stim.-delayed TTL output: A conditional version time-delayed TTL pulse (e.g., has to lick during cue to get water delivery)
+    10.Hardware strong RNG for randomizing opto-trials (scheduler only and does not apply to listen mode)

     To run Omnibox:
     Microcontroller uses /Arduino/omniphotometrybox.ino